 It is critical that you understand the security requirements and limitations of any networked system.
 Vespa is no exception.
 This document gives the most important information related to security at the network and physical host levels.

-To keep your Vespa installation safe, follow the guidelines outlined below:
+To keep your self-hosted Vespa installation safe, follow the guidelines outlined below:

 - Isolate the Vespa hosts

 - Secure the application container with access control filters and TLS

 - Lockdown directory permissions